martinfrances107/adventOfCode2025/README.md

     of Vec/Stack objects which could be made into arrays with some const generics. or I could toggle on a bitvec.
   Part2 test pass but working on input fails .. this suggest I missed a trick and do not have the fast algorithm.

+Day 11 Loopy
+  Lovely little puzzle
+  part 1 runs fast ...
+I see I am copying over Vec's of string from one generation to the next
+    maybe I could refactor to manipulate in place.
+I would be deleting fragments from the middle of the list of fragments. so a linked list?